mmikowski/jquery.event.ue/README.md

 This is the first release registered with jQuery plugins.

 ### Version 0.3.2 ###
-Tested with jQuery 1.7.0 through 1.9.1.
-Confirmed compatible.
+Confirmed compatible with jQuery 1.7.0 through 1.9.1.

-### Version 0.4.1 ###
+### Versions 0.4.1-2 ###
-Updated documentation.
+Updated documentation and npm release.

 ### Testing ###
 I have tested with Android 3.2+ (Chrome only), iOS5+ Safari, Chrome 15+, Firefox, and IE.

 The browser in Windows 8 RT has issues.

-*This special event handler has been tested on 1.7.0 - 1.9.1*

 ## Examples ##